leomao1979/Udacity-CarND-Behavioral-Cloning-P3/README.md

 ![Recover Center][recover_center]

 To augment the data set, I also flipped images and angles to reduce the left turn bias from the nature of track one.
-For example, here is an image that has then been flipped:
+For example, here is an image that has been flipped:

 Image captured by center camera: